DawidFilip0/TowerDefense/README.md

-#Tower Defense Game Using Ncurses
+# Tower Defense Game Using Ncurses

 This is a Tower Defense game built with the Ncurses library in C++.
 Like other tower defense games, you can place buildings to defend your base from enemies following a predetermined path.
 The goal is to survive as long as possible while waves of enemies grow increasingly powerful.

-##Features
+## Features

--Grid-based map defining valid tower placement and enemy paths -Basic tower placement and attack mechanics
+- Grid-based map defining valid tower placement and enemy paths
+- Basic tower placement and attack mechanics
--Multiple enemy types with varying characteristics -Ncurses-based text UI for lightweight graphics
+- Multiple enemy types with varying characteristics
+- Ncurses-based text UI for lightweight graphics
--Game loop with enemies spawning in waves
+- Game loop with enemies spawning in waves

-##Requirements
+## Requirements

--Any C++ compiler (e.g., GCC)
+- Any C++ compiler (e.g., GCC)
--Ncurses library
+- Ncurses library

-##How to Play
+## How to Play

-Run the game
+1. Run the game
-Place towers strategically to stop incoming enemies Defend your base through all enemy waves
+2. Place towers strategically to stop incoming enemies
+3. Defend your base through all enemy waves